-I was talking recently to a child care center owner about the up and downs, joys and disappointments, struggles and successes of owning a child care center.
-We were really gabbing and sharing stories, because we both LOVE this business.
+I was talking recently to a child care center owner about the ups and downs, joys and disappointments, struggles and successes of owning a child care center.
+We were really gabbing and sharing stories because we both LOVE this business.

 There is just something special about connecting with someone facing the same types of struggles, and sharing the same passion for their business.
-However, during the course of this conversation she made a statement that stuck with me.
-She said, “But, ya know, how can you compete with FREE?”
+However, during the course of this conversation, she made a statement that stuck with me.
+She said, “But, ya know, how can you compete with FREE?”s

 Ditch your Self-Limiting Beliefs